-Description: View and set the system name, the contact, the location and view up time as well as the date and time, the logged-on user, and the high-level system status P, N, A (see "About the Main Screen" on page 21 for more information about system status).
+Description: View and set the system name, the contact, the location and view up time as well as the date and time, the logged-on user, and the high-level system status P, N, A (see "About the Main Screen" on page 22 for more information about system status).

 Option Argument Description -n <system-name></system-name> Define the device name, the name of the person responsible for -C <system-contact></system-contact> the device, and the physical location of the device. -1 <system-location></system-location> NOTE: If you define a value with more than one word, you must enclose the value in quotation marks.
-These values are also used by StruxureWare Data Center Expert and the Rack PDU's SNMP agent. -m <system-message></system-message> When defined, a custom message will appear on the log on screen for all users.
-Allow the host name to be synchronized with the system name so both fields automatically contain the same value.
-NOTE: When enabling this feature, the system name identifier can no longer contain a space character (since it will be synchronized to the host name field).
+These values are also used by StruxureWare Data Center Expert and the Rack PDU's SNMP agent. -m <system-message></system-message> When defined, a custom message will appear on the log on screen for all users. <enable disable="" ="">]</enable> Allow the host name to be synchronized with the system name so both fields automatically contain the same value. sync) can no longer contain a NOTE: When enabling this feature, the system name identifier can no longer contain a space character (since it will be synchronized to the host name field).